OWASP/CheatSheetSeries/cheatsheets/Password_Storage_Cheat_Sheet.md

 ## Hashing vs Encryption

-Hashing and encrypted are two terms that are often confused or used incorrectly.
+Hashing and encryption are two terms that are often confused or used incorrectly.
 The key difference between them is that hashing is a **one way** function (i.e, it is not possible to "decrypt" a hash and obtain the original value), whereas encryption is a two-way function.

-In almost all circumstances passwords should be hashed, rather than encrypted, as this makes it difficult or impossible for an attacker to obtain the original passwords from the hashes.
+In almost all circumstances, passwords should be hashed rather than encrypted, as this makes it difficult or impossible for an attacker to obtain the original passwords from the hashes.

 Encryption should only be used in edge cases where it is necessary to be able to obtain the original password.
 Some examples of where this might be necessary are:

 - If the application needs to use the password to authenticate against an external legacy system that doesn't support SSO.
 - If it is necessary to retrieve individual characters from the password.

-The ability to decrypt passwords represents a serious security risk, so should be fully risk assessed.
-Where possible an alternative architecture should be used to avoid the need to store passwords in an encrypted form.
+The ability to decrypt passwords represents a serious security risk, so it should be fully risk assessed.
+Where possible, an alternative architecture should be used to avoid the need to store passwords in an encrypted form.

 This Cheat Sheet is focused on password hashing - for further guidance on encrypting passwords see the [Cryptographic Storage Cheat Sheet](Cryptographic_Storage_Cheat_Sheet.md).